toeverything/OctoBase/.github/CONTRIBUTING.md

     ├── jwst-binding/jwst-wasm ## OctoBase binding for WASM
 ```

+Non-listed language bindings and scaffolding project Pull Request are also welcome.

 Since OctoBase is currently under heavy development, the code repository is currently using AGPL3.0 License.

-Submitting pr means that you will accept:
+Submitting Pull Request means that you will accept:

 -   You understand and agree with our [Contributor License Agreement](./CLA.md)